 Zion Health only shares in Dental related expenses that are deemed medical.

 Shareable for eligible medical needs from an illness, injury or accident.
 Each additional visit to the emergency room after the first visit for a single medical need requires the member to pay an additional $500 of personal responsibility.
-This amount is added to the members Initial Unsharable Amount (IUA).
+This amount is added to the members Initial Unshareable Amount (IUA).
 Members with non-emergency needs should seek out other treatment options such as telemedicine, doctor visits, urgent care clinics or other appropriate care.

 Shareable for 90-day periods with physician approval or certification of terminal illness.